reown-com/appkit/docs/html.md

 ### AccountCtrl

-Controllers to get, watch or disconnect an account
+Controller to get, watch or disconnect an account

 ```ts
 import { AccountCtrl } from '@web3modal/core'